 We strive to conduct our operations in a manner that protects our employees, to comply with all applicable laws and regulations, and to reduce the environmental impacts of our operations.
-The modernization projects at all our domestic facilities in the last few years included many environment-friendly upgrades, such as the installation of air filtration equipment that removes airborne contaminants like smoke, dust, pollen and dander to improve the air quality at our production facilities.
-As part of these projects, we also transitioned from oil-based primers to water-based primers in our domestic painting operations, to reduce volatile organic compounds (VOC) emissions into the environment and make our workplace safer for our employees.
+The recent modernization projects at our domestic facilities included many environment-friendly upgrades, such as the installation of air filtration equipment that removes airborne contaminants like smoke, dust, pollen and dander to improve the air quality at the facilities.
+As part of these projects, we also transitioned from oil-based primers to waterbased primers in our domestic painting operations, to reduce volatile organic compounds (VOC) emissions into the environment and make our workplace safer for our employees.
 At the same time, we upgraded the lighting at all of our domestic production facilities to LED lighting, which has the benefit of reducing electric consumption while also increasing visibility for our employees.
-In addition, we are currently in the process of acquiring a nitrogen generator, which would have the effect of minimizing the environmental impacts of transporting nitrogen gas to our domestic facilities.
+In 2022, we acquired a nitrogen generator to support our operations, which has the effect of reducing the environmental impacts of transporting nitrogen gas to our domestic facilities.
 We continue to look for new ways to promote sustainable and environmentally friendly practices at our production facilities to reduce energy-usage, increase recycling and decrease waste.